 1. Submission of Article: The corresponding or submitting author submits the article to the RJS.
 This is usually via an online system.

 2. Structural Assessment: The Exudative Director checks the article's composition and arrangement against the journal’s Author Guidelines to make sure it includes the required sections and stylizations.
 The quality of the article is not assessed at this point.

 3. Editor-in-Chief Assessment and Processing: The Editor-in-Chief checks that the article is appropriate for the journal and is sufficiently original and interesting.
 If not, the article may be rejected without being reviewed any further.

-4. Plagiarism Check up: The article at this step is tested by Ithenticate for similarity results, if it is less than 20% the article in considered to reviewer assigning, else the article rejected due to similarity results.
+4. Plagiarism Check up: The article at this step is tested by Ithenticate for similarity results, if it is less than 20% the article is considered to be reviewer assigning, else the article is rejected due to similarity results.